legendu-net/blog/misc/content/2019/03/python-poetry-tips/python-poetry-tips.markdown

 4. Poetry has lots of issues in Windows currently.
     It is suggested that you avoid using poetry in Windows.

+5. If you encounter the following error message when running `poetry install`,

+    > [Errno 2] No such file or directory: '/path/to/readme.md'

+    it means that you have specified `tool.poetry.readme` to be `readme.md` in `pyproject.toml`
+    but `readme.md` does not exists under root directory of the project.

 ## Install Python Poetry